Things to Do in Eureka Springs

 - Beaver Lake, fed by the White River, is among the cleanest water in the state.

-- Even if you’ve never sailed before, you’ll get the knack within an hour or so.
-And, there is nothing like being propelled across the water with just the sound of the wind in your ears.
+- Even if you’ve never sailed before, you’ll get the knack within an hour or so on a 16′ boat that is small enough to manage, yet large enough to scoot across the water.
+There is nothing like being propelled across the water with just the sound of the wind in your ears.
 It makes a great setting for a proposal, too!